fntlnz/bpf-harness/README.md

 $ make runner
 ```

-If you want to see debug information both from the loader and from the probe (bpf_printk) you can do so by
-enabling the debug build with the CMake option `-DBPF_TEST_DEBUG=True`.

 Now you can execute the tests with (requires root privileges):

 ```bash
 # ./build/tests/runner -p /tmp/libs/driver/bpf/probe.o
 ```

+### Troubleshooting
+If you want to see debug information both from the loader and from the probe (bpf_printk) you can do so by
+enabling the debug build with the CMake option `-DBPF_TEST_DEBUG=True`.